-Exhibits will be entered into the following classes for judging: Beginner: Grade 3-5; Intermediate: Grade 6-8; Advanced: Grade 9-12.
+Exhibit Introduction: Exhibits will be entered into the following classes for judging: Beginner: Grade 3-5; Intermediate: Grade 6-8; Advanced: Grade 9-12.
 Each year should be more advanced than the previous year.
 Recommend wrapping packages throughout the year to improve your skills for your exhibit.
-All Levels - 4-H member can exhibit 1 or more projects of their own design utilizing different techniques and project was completed in current year.
+All Levels - 4-H members can exhibit 1 or more projects of their own design utilizing different techniques and projects were completed in the current year.